chen-ye/hubot-fb/README.md

 Supported features:
 - Token validation and botside autosetup
 - Resolving user profiles (name and profile pictures from ids)
-- Send and receive messages
+- Send and receive text messages
+- Send templates and images
-- Image attachments
+- Receive images, location, and other attachments
+- Template hookbacks

 ## Installation
 - For setting up a Hubot instance, [see here](https://hubot.github.com/docs/)